chenxuewei-ihealth/ihealthlabs-sdk-docs/docs/ios/blood_glucose/bg1a.md

  The device collects enough blood to measure, and the result will be post in a few seconds.
 The notification's userInfo:
   {
-     MAC = "385B44DDC723";
+    mac = "004D3201D6CD";
-     Status = 1; Test strip status value: 0: The test strip is inserted, and blood can be dripped 1: The test strip is removed 2: Blood sucking starts 3: The blood sucking volume is insufficient for 1 4: The blood sucking volume is insufficient for 1 state for more than 5 seconds 5: The blood sucking volume is insufficient for 2 6: The blood sucking is completed
+    status = 0;

-  }
+    Test strip status value: 0: The test strip is inserted, and blood can be dripped 1: The test strip is removed 2: Blood sucking starts 3: The blood sucking volume is insufficient for 1 4: The blood sucking volume is insufficient for 1 state for more than 5 seconds 5: The blood sucking volume is insufficient for 2 6: The blood sucking is completed type = 1;  1: Blood glucose 2: Uric acid 3: Quality control strip }
   Tips:
   It will be posted immediately after the bluetooth is connected.
 Because only after strip in, the device is ready to connect bluetooth.